2010 Thai military crackdown: 13–18 May

-On Thursday, 13 May, Thai Army Major General Khattiya Sawasdipol, better known as Seh Daeng ('Commander Red'), a self-described key military adviser to the red-shirts who was suspended from duty in the Thai army, was shot by an unknown sniper around 7 p.m. local time while being interviewed by The New York Times.
+On Thursday, 13 May, Thai Army Major General Khattiya Sawasdipol, better known as Seh Daeng ('Commander Red'), a self-described key military adviser to the red-shirts who was suspended from duty in the Thai army, was shot by an unknown sniper around 7 pm local time while being interviewed by The New York Times.
 A backer and part of the protesters' more radical wing, he had accused Red Shirt leaders of not being hardline enough.

 On Friday, 14 May, Thai police army units moved in to surround and cut off the protesters' main camp, meeting heavy resistance from the Red Shirts resulting in the deaths of two people with dozens more injured.
 One of the Red Shirt leaders, Nattawut Saikuar, accused Prime Minister Abhisit Vejjajiva of starting a civil war.
 This came as there were reports of a policeman opening fire on soldiers near a police station in Bangkok, showing that there may be divisions within the security services themselves.
 Both the British and US embassies in Bangkok confirmed they were to close for security reasons.

 Just before 3:00 pm GMT on 14 May, Sky News reported that the death-toll from the latest fighting had risen to five, with 46 others wounded.
 People in Bangkok claimed that the area has descended into a war zone as the two sides battled for control.
 During the clashes, France 24 journalist Nelson Rand was "gravely wounded" by bullets from a Thai Army assault rifle, although who actually used the weapon is still unknown.
 On Friday night, several grenade explosions were heard from a nearby shopping centre and municipal railway station in the up-scale shopping area.

 As of 6:00 pm 14 May, the BBC reported that seven people had died and over 100 were wounded in the latest violence in Bangkok, as Canada announced the temporary closure of its embassy.

 According to The Telegraph, as of 9:40 pm GMT 14 May, at least 16 people had been killed, none of whom were members of the security services.
 There were several incidents of police officers joining with the Red Shirts and exchanging fire with the Thai Army, prompting fears that a civil war was coming.
 The number of injured was thought to be 157, with that number predicted to rise significantly as fighting continued.

 By 2:20 am GMT on 15 May, the death toll reached 16, with more than 157 injured.
 Street battles continued, with no end in sight.
 Total casualties since 12 May amount to 24 killed, with 187 injured on the night of 14/15 May alone.
 One of the dead was a sergeant of the Royal Thai Air Force, who was killed by friendly fire.